Dean of the Pritzker School of Molecular Engineering and the Robert A. Millikan Distinguished Service Professor

-Matthew Tirrell, a pioneering researcher in the fields of biomolecular engineering and nanotechnology, is Dean of the Pritzker School of Molecular Engineering.
+Matthew Tirrell, a pioneering researcher in the fields of biomolecular engineering and nanotechnology, has served as Dean of PME since its founding in 2011.

 Rovana Popoff supports graduate students in their academic engagement and progress, as well as oversees PME’s community outreach efforts.
 She also coordinates PME’s advisory council and works closely with Dean Tirrell on strategic planning.

 Melody Swartz, William B. Ogden Professor of Molecular Engineering, is responsible for overseeing faculty searches, appointments, mentoring, tenure and promotions, and for facilitating faculty award nominations.

 David Taylor is the administrative lead on graduate student enrollment, funding, and well-being.